emintz/ArduinoLib/RTOSAid/README.md

 :arrow_forward: **Note**: tasks should unlock semaphores as quickly as possible, holding the mutex lock for the shortest possible time.
-Holding locks too long can degrade performance and could trip the watchdog timer and reboot the system.
+Holding locks too long will degrade performance and could trip the watchdog timer causing the system to crash and reboot.

 Mutexes are used as follows.